We got in touch with Dr Rosan Meyer, the UK’s leading specialist paediatric dietitian to give us some advice on where to start.

-How do you attempt to wean a CMPA baby – could you describe a plan for a first week in the weaning life of a CMPA baby?
+How do you attempt to wean a CMPA baby?

 In essence weaning a child with cow’s milk allergy is not different to weaning a child without allergies, as you still want to introduce vegetables and fruit first, and not delay the introduction of any other food allergens (i.e. egg, wheat, peanuts), unless the child is allergic to these.
 However, your healthcare professional may provide you with more individualised advice depending on the type of cow’s milk allergy your child has (immediate type versus delayed type) in regards to how long you should trial each food and also what foods need to be prioritised.